IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ### Summary of Traditional Analysis

 The neural networks trained in these conditions are similar from the test accuracy and loss perspective.
-Their test accuracy landscape does not deviate massively with perturbation, and despite the loss of landscapes appearing differently on the 3D visualisation, the 2D visualisations resemble one another.
+Their test accuracy landscape does not deviate massively with perturbation, and despite the loss landscapes appearing differently on the 3D visualisation, the 2D visualisations resemble one another.
 Throughout the rest of this blog post, we argue why this perspective alone is not enough to gauge the functional similarity of the models in these conditions and discuss and present alternate avenues for analysis that yield improved insight.

 ## Weak Functional Analysis

-In this section, we employ the analysis conducted by <d-cite key="fort2019deep"></d-cite> using TSNE<d-cite key="van2008visualizing"></d-cite> that shows functional dissimilarity of neural networks.
+In this section, we employ the analysis conducted by Fort et al.,<d-cite key="fort2019deep"></d-cite> using TSNE<d-cite key="van2008visualizing"></d-cite> that shows functional dissimilarity of neural networks.
 We further this by inclduing other unexplored visualisation methods of PCA<d-cite key="pearson1901liii"></d-cite>, MDS<d-cite key="mead1992review"></d-cite> and Spectral Embedding<d-cite key="10.5555/2980539.2980616"></d-cite> to support the analysis further.
 We also explore functional similarity divergence that can be captured at a low fidelity by the Prediction Dissimilarity metric used by Fort et al.,.
-For both visualisation and prediction dissimilarity, we discuss how these avenues for comparing functions may be misleading and incapable of describing the intricacies of functional divergence in details but do provide a high-level trends which are important to recognise.
+For both visualisation and prediction dissimilarity, we discuss how these avenues for comparing functions may be misleading and incapable of describing the intricacies of functional divergence but do provide a high-level trends which are important to recognise.

 ### Functional Similarity Visualisations